mariachietera/mariachietera.com/content/posts/why-agile-coaches-should-embrace-mindfulness.md

 ---

-According to the [Business Group on Health](https://www.businessgrouphealth.org/en/resources/a-comprehensive-approach-to-addressing-workplace-stress), in 2017, 35% of employers will be offering mindfulness classes or training to employees, with an additional 26% considering for the future.
+According to the [Business Group on Health](https://www.businessgrouphealth.org/en/resources/a-comprehensive-approach-to-addressing-workplace-stress), in 2017, 35% of employers offered mindfulness classes or training to employees, with an additional 26% considering for the future.
 In a survey conducted by the [Institute of Mindful Leadership](https://instituteformindfulleadership.org/research/), 93% of leaders reported that mindfulness training helped them create space for innovation, and nearly 70% said it helped them to think strategically.

 If you'd like to start integrating some practices in your office for you and your colleagues, here there are some ideas: